What Is Matching?#

 The Cost of Matching#

-So what do we lose when we do matching?
+So, what do we lose when we do matching?
 The main answer is that the group of people for whom our treatment effect is being estimated is changing dramatically.
-We aren’t estimating an effect for the whole population we started with, we’re estimating the effect for this small group where T and C overlap, which may or may not be useful in later applications.
+We aren’t estimating an effect for the whole population we started with; we’re only estimating the effect for this smaller group where T and C overlap, which may or may not be useful in later applications.

-In these kinds of studies, we often have far more control observations than treatment observations, and the control variables will often cover a much bigger range of values of your explanatory values (if not many people get treated, then it makes sense that the people who get treated may all look similar, and so may fall into a smaller range of, say, education than the general populous).
+In these observational causal studies, we often have far more control observations than treatment observations.
+Moreover, the control observations will often cover a much bigger range of your explanatory variables.
+If not many people get treated, it makes sense that the people who get treated may all look similar and so may fall into a smaller range of, say, education than the general populous.

-In these situtations – where during matching you get to keep all your treated observations because they all have close controls, but you drop some controls, then what you’re estimating is the Average Treated on the Treated, which isn’t half bad (it’s often all we get with observational data).
+In these situations – where during matching you get to keep all your treated observations because they all have close controls, but you drop some controls — then what you’re estimating is the Average Treated on the Treated, which isn’t half bad (it’s often all we get with observational data).

-But if you have Treated observations that don’t look like any control observations and so you have to drop them, well now you’re estimating an effect on… the sample of people in the range of explanatory variables for which there are both treated and untreated observations?
-And who really knows what that is.
+But the impact is a little more complicated if you have Treated observations that don’t look like any control observations.
+If you end up dropping both control and treatment observations during matching, then you’re estimating an effect on… the sample of people in the range of explanatory variables for which there are both treated and untreated observations.
+And that’s a more unusual quantity.

 Causal Inference Assumptions#

-Before closing our discussion of the high level pros and cons of matching, it’s worth emphasizing one important point: both matching and good old fashion linear regression rest on the same basic assumption when it comes to causal inference: there are no baseline differences between the treatment and control groups after conditioning on observable variables.
+Before closing our discussion of the high-level pros and cons of matching, it’s worth emphasizing one crucial point: both matching and good old-fashioned linear regression rest on the same basic assumption when it comes to causal inference: there are no baseline differences between the treatment and control groups after conditioning on observable variables.
+In matching, we are just conditioning on observatory variables differently.

-Matching, in other words, is a way to address possible modelling errors, not to fundamentally change what assumptions we’re making about the differences between treatment and control groups in terms of potential outcomes.
+Matching, in other words, is a way to address possible modeling errors, not to fundamentally change what assumptions we’re making about the differences between treatment and control groups in terms of potential outcomes.

 In Summary#